E-Williamson121/Forced-Crosswordle-Pack/README.md

 Thanks for viewing this puzzle pack.
 Hopefully you enjoyed the puzzles contained within \:)

+The original idea for this pack was inspired by @Baactiba.
+You may also thank them for the existence of group 5, as it would not exist if they had not specifically asked for challenging puzzles \:P

 The dataset these puzzles were taken from and the python scripts used to generate said dataset are also on github (https://github.com/E-Williamson121/Forced-Crosswordles)